sbarisic/Asteroids2017/README.md

-# PythonProject
+# Asteroids (2017)

-Python project for "Intro into programming" class
+A small project to practice python